 While this won’t replace all your investment needs, it is a good starting point for someone trying to enter the mutual fund world or thinking of how to save money in general.

 And what good are savings if you can’t use them in the need of the hour?
 The fund selection by Zeffo combats that problem as well.
 As soon as you call the shots and hit the ‘withdraw‘ button, you get money in your account almost immediately.
-While Zeffo claims this happens within minutes, I haven’t redeemed any yet and think it might take a day which is okay in my opinion.

 It has been over a month since I am using Zeffo (Bravo).
 After understanding the concept behind the app, you simply do a KYC by submitting some documents.
 Along with that, you issue a bank mandate to Zeffo.
 A mandate is an authorization to withdraw a sum (you can maintain the upper limit yourself) from your account.
 If you have ever invested in a SIP, you would know that this is a standard practice.